Apr 29 - Jul 18, 2021

-Amy Ragus brought her impressive background in photography to our current virtual exhibition.
-Using a collage method, she focuses primarily on New England landscapes.
-For the Arboretum show, Ragus gathered material on walks in the Arboretum between October 2019 and August 2020.
+Amy Ragus brought her impressive background in photography to our current exhibition.
+Using a collage method, she focuses primarily on New England Landscapes.
+For the Arboretum’s virtual show, Ragus gathered material on walks in the Arboretum between October 2019 and August 2020.

 Her interest in depicting the experience of being surrounded by space, as she moves through the landscape, is evident in each of her digital photocollages; however, less obvious, but more potent, is how she continued her creative journey once COVID became the prevailing concern in early 2020.

 From her first visits in 2019, when she was simply interested in taking in the Arboretum’s role as a public park and learning more about it as a unique outdoor museum, her focus suddenly shifted in spring 2020.
 Ragus noted that some times were tense as guidelines were first learned and adopted; yet in Ragus’s words, which echoed the words of other 2020-2021 exhibiting artists, and thousands of our visitors, “The pandemic closed other parks in Massachusetts, but the Arboretum chose to stay open as a much needed sanctuary.
 A place to simply walk became vital.”

 “Nature sleeps and awakens, blooms and bears fruit.
 The pandemic could not change this.”Amy Ragus

 Ragus’s photographic approach is to depict the experience of being surrounded by space as she moves through the landscape.
 To achieve this, she stands in one location shooting multiple frames that collectively depict an expanded viewpoint.
 As she merges the separate frames with Photoshop, some areas are smoothly continuous, while others show distinct rectangles.
 Her goal is to offer an experience of space, incorporating specific details and a general mood of the season.